 The leveling of expectations was later facilitated by Mohidin P. Abdul, a Program Manager from the Training and Entrepreneurship Education Division (TEED), in which participants freely gave their views on how the seminar would give them additional learnings and insights of business as actual entrepreneurs.

 Prof. Rolando Ramon C. Diaz, Head of TEED, expounded his lecture on entrepreneurship and provided an overview on the MSMEs’ contribution to Philippine society which, according to 2016 data from Philippine Statistics Authority, MSMEs contribute 99.57% of the business pie in the country.

-The testimonials of budding entrepreneurs breathed life to the seminar with the real life stories of three entrepreneurs: Ruperto J. Lavega, Jr., owner of Signrays Advertising, Inc. Large Format Digital Printing, gave a rousing testimony of his business that went through several trials before finding its niche; Darlyn Calderon, proprietress of Jedidiah Food Industry, shared about her turmeric business that started from humble beginnings; and Beverly P. Aquino, President and CEO of Lugaw Queen, talked about how her one thousand pesos budget turned into a good rags-to-riches story.
+The testimonials of successful entrepreneurs breathed life to the seminar with the real life stories of three entrepreneurs: Ruperto J. Lavega, Jr., owner of Signrays Advertising, Inc. Large Format Digital Printing, gave a rousing testimony of his business that went through several trials before finding its niche; Darlyn B. Calderon, proprietress of Jedidiah Food Industry, shared about her turmeric business that started from humble beginnings; and Beverly P. Aquino, President and CEO of Lugaw Queen, talked about how her one thousand pesos budget turned into a good rags-to-riches story.

 Prof. Melchor C. Morandarte from Malayan Colleges Laguna and Jocelle P. Mamaril, OIC Head of Information and Public Affairs Office of UP ISSI, served as reactors of the seminar, while Glennis S. Uyanguren as the master of ceremonies for the afternoon session.